How to make a payment

 Failure to meet financial obligations

 University policy requires a financial hold be placed on your student account if you fail to meet your financial obligations.
-The hold will prevent any registration, transcript, or graduation activity.
+The hold will prevent any access to registration, grades, transcripts and graduation.

-Past due accounts will be sent to a collection agency.
-Interest, late fees, and/or collection costs will be added to your account.
+Past due accounts will be referred to a third-party collection agency where students will be responsible for collection, attorney, and legal fees.
 Past due debt may be reported to a local credit bureau.
-The University is authorized to garnish the State of Alaska PFDs for payment of past due accounts.
+The University is authorized to garnish a student's State of Alaska Permanent Fund Dividend for payment of past due accounts under Alaska Statutes 14.40.251 and 43.23.073.

 QUESTIONS?
 Contact the Office of the Bursar at 907-474-7384, Monday-Friday, 8 a.m.-5 p.m., Alaska Time, or you may email us.